DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/oled.md

 - Isopropyl Alcohol (preferably 95-99% IPA)
 - Your modchip (including the SoC ribbon cable and DAT0 adapter)
 - Kapton tape (optional, but recommended)
-- A dental pick or other thin and sharp tool (to scrape away the top layer of the PCB for the B point)
+- A dental pick or other thin and sharp tool (to scrape away the top layer of the PCB for the D point)
 - Toothpicks/Q-tips (to remove the thermal paste between the capacitors on the SoC)
 - Soldering tin (leaded is recommended, unleaded will work depending on your skill level)
 - Double sided tape
 - A fume extractor (for your own health and safety)
 - A microscope (optional but recommended)
 - UV Solder mask (optional but recommended)

+#### Additional and/or optional requirements for the Kamikaze method:

+- A grinding pen such as the `MaAnt D2` with 0.2mm tip (Kamikaze method users **ONLY**)
+- 32-36 awg magnet/enameled wire (Kamikaze method users **ONLY**)
+- Solder with the width of 0.8mm or smaller
+- A soldering iron tip like the `TS-J02`
+- UV Solder mask
+- UV Light

+!!! danger "The Kamikaze method"
+     The Kamikaze method is *also* covered on this page, be aware that this is a ***VERY*** risky procedure and that you should not attempt this without the required skills/tools.
+You will find the divide between the DAT0 Adapter and Kamikaze methods at step 14.

 ??? note "Note for stock RP2040 Zero development board users"
      If you use a stock `RP2040 Zero` development board, you will need to desolder the USB-C port,`BOOT` and `RESET` buttons before continuing.
 You'll also need to purchase the SoC ribbon cable separately together with 5x `0805 47Ω +-1%` resistors (5x is recommended, 3x is possible in some instances).